Skip to content

 Semi-automatic comparisons are created with minor user input.
 VSPreview will automatically capture and upload frame manually marked by the user.
 This is the recommended method for creating comparisons.

-1. Locate the frame(s) you want to compare
+1. Locate the frame(s) you want to compare.

 • Use Left arrow to go the previous frame and Right arrow to go to the next frame.